FinleyCox/prompta/README.md

-# prompta
+# Plotta

-A new Flutter project.
+A Flutter app for managing prompts and settings.

 ## Getting Started